 Graduates of the Tanzanian Bsc Urban and Regional Planning (URP) program are expected to be skilled in various areas, including understanding and applying planning theories, principles, and sustainability concepts to the design and management of human settlements.
 They should be capable of assessing environmental impacts of projects, collaborating with communities and professionals to address planning issues, and managing land use to promote sustainable growth and resolve conflicts.

-It is important to be aware of international requirements.
-The University Qualification Framework (TCU-UQF, 2012) provides for mechanisms to transfer credit from one institution to another.
-This includes institutions within and outside Tanzania.
-Additionally, they should be adept at using information systems and Computer-aided design (CAD) software for development purposes, conducting research to innovate in the field, and employing interpersonal skills to mobilize and coordinate resources for spatial development projects.
+Additionally, they should be adept atusing information systems and Computer-aided design (CAD) software for development purposes, conducting research to innovate in the field, and employing interpersonal skills to mobilize and coordinate resources for spatial development projects.